Arvi89/poker-go/README.md

 This project has been entirely written by Cursor with Claude 3.7 to see what it could do.

+Refactoring the front end is an issue, it breaks what's been done.

+You can try here: https://poker.lefev.re/

 A real-time planning poker application for agile teams, built with Go and vanilla JavaScript.

 ## Overview